You are here

 From Place-names of Lewis and Harris by Donald Maciver:

 Valasaigh : saigh is island sound ; mol, gen. malar, aspirated, mhalar, beach

 Valasay lies at the southern end of Tob Valasay.
-Although part of Tobson it has a separate identity.
+Although part of the settlement of Tobson, it has a separate identity.
 It is a tiny village with houses on both sides of a footbridge built in the first decade of the 20th century.
-To live on the west side of this bridge entails carrying all ones needs across - quite a hardship if home improvements are being undertaken.
+To live on the west side of this bridge entails carrying all one's needs across.

-The Tob - a narrow inlet of the sea is a special conservation area with some very rare marine creatures and seaweed, due to the high salinity.
+Tob Valasay, a narrow inlet of the sea, is a special conservation area; due to its high salinity it has some very rare marine creatures and seaweed.

-Families in Valasay/Tobson lived in the following crofts:
+Families in Valasay/Tobson lived at the following crofts: